vitorecomp/go-ls/README.md

 ## Advanced

 - use golang routines
-- separete the hash in the process
+- (DONE)separete the hash in the process
 - use the following strucure
 - -> Walk over folders
 - -> Return the list and metadata
 - --> list (all files and folders without hash)
 - --> metadata (folder tree, pointer to files)
 - -> interate over files
-- -> add channel on the start to hashing of files
+- -> (DONE)add channel on the start to hashing of files
 - -> hash the tree when the files are done
 - tranform it on a lib